data-viz-lab/elm-chart-builder/README.md

 An opinionated and accessible charting library for Elm based on [gampleman/elm-visualization](https://github.com/gampleman/elm-visualization).

 ## examples:
+`cd examples`

 `elm reactor`

-Then navigate to the examples folder in the browser.
+Then navigate the examples in the browser.

 ## tests:
 `elm-test`